What is DFSR?

-Basically, it was an attempt by a Microsoft to solve the complex problem of distributing files in real time so teams across several offices could collaborate effectively.
+Basically, it was an attempt by Microsoft to solve the complex problem of distributing files in real time so teams across several offices could collaborate effectively.
 Nowadays, the challenge of real time file replication and distribution is much easier to solve, with the advent of the public cloud.
 Instead of sharing files between offices, people work directly with the cloud.
 However, the cloud doesn’t solve all the issues in collaboration and you might still need to build a system where several servers need to be synchronized across different offices.
-Let’s see if the DFSR as a technology for 2000 is an adequate response to these needs, or if a DFSR replacement should be considered.
+Let’s see if DFSR from the early 2000’s is an adequate response to these needs, or if a DFSR replacement should be considered.

 When to use a Distributed File Systems Replication Tool vs. When to Find an Alternative